 We have added four objects to this report and moved things around a bit.
-The top of the report contains a circle, arrow, and title text, and there is a new free-form text object at the lower right of the report.
+The top of the report contains a circle, arrow, and title text, and there is a new free-form text object in the lower half of the report.